-- 1. Classes in Division: Classes 887-921

-- Number of Entries Permitted:

-- a.
-County may submit ONE entry per class.
+- 1. Classes in Division: Classes 887-913 - 2.
+Number of Entries Permitted: - a.
+County may submit ONE entry per class. - b.

-- b.
 A member may enter up to two classes within ONE of the Units I through Advanced and one class in Changing Spaces in the Home Environment Division.
-(This means: a member's name could appear a total of three times in Home Environment--up to two times in ONE of the "units" and one time in "Changing Spaces" on the county's Home Environment Division invoice sheet.)
-Exhibitors are not limited at the County level to number of classes but only one item per class is allowed.

-a.
-See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www.

-- kystatefair.org.
-Click on "Competition," then "Premium Book", then 4-H. - Item must meet all requirements for the class; otherwise, the entry will be disqualified - c.
-Items entered must have been completed by the exhibitor within the current program year. - d.
-The decision of the judges is final.
+(This means: a member's name could appear a total of three times in Home Environment-up to two times in ONE of the "units" and one time in "Changing Spaces" on the county's Home Environment Division invoice sheet.)
+Exhibitors are not limited at the County level to number of classes but only one item per class is allowed. - 3.
+General Rules: - See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www.kystatefair.org.
+Click on "Competition," then "Premium Book", then 4-H. - b.
+Item must meet all requirements for the class; otherwise, the entry will be disqualified. - c.
+Items entered must have been completed by the exhibitor within the current program